What is a verge?

 For more information, please view the City's Street Verges Policy.

-Waterwise Native Verge Program
+Waterwise Native Verge Program (CloSED - will re-open in May 2023)

 The City of Bayswater is offering a waterwise greening program to help residents create their own waterwise verge gardens.
 Planting your verge with waterwise plants has many benefits, but most importantly, it helps improve local water quality, reduces water use, helps increase biodiversity and beautifies our neighbourhoods.
 So why not unleash your inner green thumb and get involved?